The Day of the Triffids (1981 TV series): Plot

-The Triffids get loose and run amok amongst the helpless blind human population, slaughtering and feeding on them.
-Between the Triffids and a mysterious deadly disease, most of Bill's group eventually die; the rest scatter.
+The triffids get loose and run amok amongst the helpless blind population, slaughtering and feeding on them.
+Between the triffids and a mysterious deadly disease, most of Bill's group eventually die; the rest scatter.
 Bill starts searching for Jo and teams up with Jack, who admits his plan did not work as he had hoped.
 They drive through the English countryside and encounter part of the group that had left London.
 The group had split after a disagreement over morality: the ones who stayed behind, led by Miss Durrant (Perlita Neilson), refused to accept that polygamy would be necessary to repopulate the world.
 After more fruitless searching, Jack decides to return to Miss Durrant's community.

-Bill meets a young girl, Susan, and she accompanies him.
+Bill meets a young sighted girl, Susan, and she accompanies him.
 Finally, he recalls that Jo had spoken of a place belonging to her friends in the Sussex Downs.
-There he is reunited with her and after erecting a protective fence around the farm to keep out the Triffids, they settle down and start raising a family.
+There he is reunited with her and after erecting a protective fence around the farm to keep out the triffids, they settle down and start raising a family.
 Six years pass, and one day Jack shows up in a helicopter.
-Miss Durrant's group had been wiped out by the disease but the other faction had secured the Isle of Wight and exterminated the local Triffid population.
-With the situation gradually deteriorating where they are, Bill, Jo, and the blind friends who own the farm, as well as the children prepare to join them.
+Miss Durrant's group had been wiped out by the disease but the other faction had secured the Isle of Wight and exterminated the local triffid population.
+With the situation gradually deteriorating where they are, Bill, Jo and the blind friends who own the farm, as well as the children, prepare to join them.

 Before they can leave, several uniformed men arrive in an armoured car the next day; they are part of an organisation that is setting up a feudal society, with the sighted as the new aristocracy.
 In their setup, one sighted person is in charge of ten of the blind.
 They plan to assign more blind people to Bill and Jo, and take Susan away to learn how to care for others.
 Bill gets the soldiers drunk and sabotages their armoured vehicle.
-Early the next morning, Bill and the rest of the group drive away, leaving the gates open for the besieging Triffids as they approach the soldiers.
+Early the next morning, Bill and the rest of the group drive away, leaving the gates open for the besieging triffids as they approach the soldiers.